k9mail/k9mail-docs/docs/en/current/settings/general.md

 **Note:** If you set preview lines to *0* and disable contact pictures (see below) you get a special single line message list view.

-#### Show stars
-With this you can disable the star icon that is used to indicate flagged messages.

 #### Multi-select checkboxes
 Enable this to always show the checkboxes to select a message.

-#### Show correspondent names
-Disable this to display email addresses instead of correspondent names.

-#### Correspondent above subject
-Show correspondent names above the subject line, rather than below it.

-#### Show contact names
-Show correspondent names from Contacts when available.

-#### Colorize contacs
-Here you can select the color to use for correspondent names from your Contacts.
-All other correspondents will be displayed in the default color.

-#### Show contact pictures
-Disable this if you don't want to display contact pictures (or place holder images) in the message list.

-#### Colorize contact pictures
-If this is checked the place holder images for correspondents with missing contact pictures or ones not in your Contacts will be displayed in different colors.
-If this is disabled the images will be displayed with a grey background.

 #### Dim messages after reading
 Disabling this will display read and unread messages using the same background color in the message list.
 Then bold